edobry/chitin/README.md

 Functions:

-- `listTopics`: lists all known topics
+- `kafkaListTopics`: lists all known topics
-- `readTopic`: reads from a topic at a certain offset
+- `kafkaReadTopic`: reads from a topic at a certain offset
-- `resetTopics`: resets an MSK cluster's topics by destroying and recreating using terraform
+- `kafkaResetTopics`: resets an MSK cluster's topics by destroying and recreating using terraform
-- `resetCoinTopic`: pauses `tx-producer`, and then resets the MSK cluster's coin-specific topics using terraform
 - `kafkacli`: tool to query tx-producer kafka topics

 #### Coin Collection